joshnguyen99/joshnguyen99.github.io/_pages/about.md

   - /about.html
 ---

+I am a Ph.D. student at the [Department of Computer and Information Science](https://www.cis.upenn.edu), the University of Pennsylvania, where I work with [Duncan Watts](https://duncanjwatts.com/) at the [Computational Social Science Lab](https://css.seas.upenn.edu).

+My research aims to study relevant large-scale social phenomena using computational methods grounded in machine learning, natural language, network science and social psychology.
+My past and present work includes a study of over [100,000 real-life online discussions](https://arxiv.org/abs/2203.16762) to uncover popular topics of contemporary moral concern, how moral dilemmas are framed, and how they are perceived and judged by internet users.

-I am an M.Phil. student working with [Lexing Xie](http://users.cecs.anu.edu.au/~xlx) and [Colin Klein](http://colinklein.org) at the [Computational Media Lab](http://cm.cecs.anu.edu.au/), the Australian National University.
-I am also affiliated with the [Humanising Machine Intelligence](https://hmi.anu.edu.au) Grand Challenge at ANU.
+Prior to joining Penn I was an M.Phil. student working with [Lexing Xie](http://users.cecs.anu.edu.au/~xlx) and [Colin Klein](http://colinklein.org) at the [Computational Media Lab](http://cm.cecs.anu.edu.au/), the Australian National University.
+I was also affiliated with the [Humanising Machine Intelligence](https://hmi.anu.edu.au) Grand Challenge at ANU.

-My thesis is in *computational social science*.
-I am interested in real-life moral dilemmas, social dynamics and, more broadly, practical ethics.
-My research aims to study relevant large-scale social phenomena using computational methods grounded in machine learning, moral psychology and natural language processing.
+Prior to that I pursued B.S. in computer science at the [School of Computing and Information Systems](https://cis.unimelb.edu.au), the University of Melbourne.
+During my undergraduate studies, I worked with [Charl Ras](https://findanexpert.unimelb.edu.au/profile/199833-charl-ras) at the [School of Mathematics and Statistics](https://ms.unimelb.edu.au) on designing resilient network embeddings.

 I also have a special interest in *optimization*, especially in the context of machine learning.
-In 2019 and 2020, I worked as an intern with [Nguyen Tran](https://nguyenhoangtran.github.io) at the [School of Computer Science](https://www.sydney.edu.au/engineering/schools/school-of-computer-science.html), the University of Sydney, on designing personalized and communication-efficient algorithms for federated learning.
+I have collaborated with [Nguyen Tran](https://nguyenhoangtran.github.io) at the [School of Computer Science](https://www.sydney.edu.au/engineering/schools/school-of-computer-science.html), the University of Sydney, on designing personalized and communication-efficient algorithms for federated learning.

-Previously I graduated with a B.S. in computer science from the [School of Computing and Information Systems](https://cis.unimelb.edu.au), the University of Melbourne.
-During my undergraduate studies, I worked with [Charl Ras](https://findanexpert.unimelb.edu.au/profile/199833-charl-ras) at the [School of Mathematics and Statistics](https://ms.unimelb.edu.au) on designing resilient network embeddings.

 I publish under my official Vietnamese name, Tuan Dung Nguyen.